 Historic houses on the island include Brough Lodge and Leagarth House.
 Although neither are open to the public, they can easily be seen from the road.

 Brough Lodge was home to the Nicholson family who were responsible for many of the clearances on Fetlar during the 19th Century.
 The house was recently bought by the Brough Lodge Trust, who are commencing work on restoring the grade 1 listed building to a wind and watertight state in the near future, having secured a considerable amount of funding.
-It is hoped that once this work has been completed that a long term plan for the building can be finalised.
+The property is currently for sale to a purchaser who is able to fulfil the Trust's aims.